 The factory-installed TIENet 330 Bubbler is normally used with some type of primary device (typically a weir or flume) to measure flow in an open channel.
+The amount of pressure required to force hubbles from the ord of

 The amount of pressure required to force bubbles from the end of a submerged bubble line is directly dependent on the hydrostatic pressure of the flow stream over the end of the bubble line.
 A pressure transducer inside the module senses this pressure and converts it into a level signal that the flow meter uses to calculate flow rate and total flow.